berlin0308/Side_Project/Image_Process_Widget/README.md

 - Warning MessageBox pops up if User moves widgets without selecting image file
 - Design a class 'Process' to store the info of each move
-- "reset," "undo," "redo" buttons - using 'stack' data structure
+- "reset", "undo", "redo" buttons - using 'stack' data structure
 - Pop-up MessageBox with process info after the image is saved

 ## To let the Widget run...